fhessman/scientific-snap/SciSnap!/Examples/Weatherstation/README.md

 ![columns_Zeit_Temperatur of SciSnapData](./images/columns_Zeit_Temperatur_of_SciSnapData.png)

+Here, we extract starting at row 2 because the column labels don't contain any data, just the labels.

 With *SciSnap!*'s **Plotpad**, this is now _really_ easy:
 - Create a new **Sprite** for displaying, say, the temperature.
 - When the green flag broadcast is made, have it loop forever.